andrewbowmn/4610project1/README.md

 | 5       | Nicola         | Thyer         | 9            |
 | 6       | Claudell       | Baud          | 11           |

-- Add plain english description
+- We select the coach ID, coach first and last name, and count the coach ID as total number of lessons, signified by “totalLessons”.
+We join the lesson and coach tables on coachID and use GROUP BY to group the results by coach ID, first name, last name, and count how many coaches have taught more than 5 lessons.
 - This query allows the pickleball club to see which coaches are most active in teaching lessons.
 It helps management understand which coaches are putting in the most work and generating the most value for the club.
 This information is useful for decisions about raises, bonuses, scheduling, or seeing if a coach needs to be assigned more lessons.

->Find club members who have not made a court reservation (Q6)
+>Find club members who have not made a court reservation (Q7)
 ```sql
 SELECT M.memberID, M.memberFirstName, M.memberLastName
 FROM Member M